Share

 Is it possible to perform a blood test at home?

-What are DBS tests?
+What are DBS card tests?

 - Greater comfort and convenience for patients: Only a small amount of blood needs to be collected, and it doesn’t require anything daunting like a needle in the arm.
 Additionally, since it can be administered at home without any help, it avoids the inconvenience of visiting a hospital.